pjachimowski/vegan/README.md

 > Method
 > Add image
 > Gluten free
+- Save button save all the implemented changes and redirect back to the main page.

+### Full recipe page
+- The page is data representation of the recipe.
+This page can not be edited or changed.
+The layout of the page is different than edit_recipe.html or add_recipe.html.
+Here user see more apealing layout and also a banner image before the header.
+Page template is filled with data from mongoDB according to recipe Id.
+- At the bottom of the page there are two icons: EDIT and DELETE a page.

 ### Footer
 - Logo in different color scheme featured (clickable - leads to home page)